mwsoverdick/departomatic/README.md

 ```

 This would tell you to go to the bus when there is 5 to 8 minutes until the scheduled departure.
 It would tell you that it is risky if there is 4-5 minutes to departure (you might need to run).
 And it would tell you to wait if there is less than 4 minutes to departure, or greater than 8 minutes.

+#### Annoy Feature Explained

+Imagine you work very hard, and because you work hard you focus on your task at hand.
+It would be very likely for you to not check your system tray routinely to catch a glimpse of whether or not you should go home.
+Perhaps you also lose all concept of time, and you see that you should go but are unaware you've been at work for 10 hours.

+Well, the annoy feature attempts to resolve this issue, by providing a slightly to very annoying system notification when it is an opportune time to leave so that you'll consider actually doing so.

 ## "installing"